scpso/const-css-minify/README.md

 * make any substitutions other than identical literal colors
 * alert you to invalid css* - it's not truly parsing the css, just scanning for and removing characters it identifies as unnecessary

+`const_css_minify` is a lightweight solution - the current version of `const_css_minify` has zero dependencies outside rust's built-in std and proc_macro libraries.

 This project is licensed under the terms of the MIT License.